North Mugirango Constituency: Wards

 Prior to 2013, North Mugirango Borabu Constituency had thirteen wards: Bomwagamo, Central, Ekerenyo, Ensakia, Esise, Kiangeni, Kiabonyoru, Mageri, Magwagwa, Manga, Matutu, Mekenene and Nyaramba.
 However, ward boundaries and some of the names were revised to: Bomwagamo, Bokeira, Ekerenyo, Itibo and Magwagwa.
+The popular aspirant MP, Micah Asamba, comes from Itibo ward, where he has popular support.

 Nyamira North Sub-county

 Nyamira North Sub-county shares common boundaries with North Mugirango Constituency.
-The Sub-county is headed by the sub-county administrator, appointed by a County Public Service Board.
+The sub-county is headed by the Deputy County Commissioner under the Ministry of Interior and National Government.